MECLabTUDA/NCALab/whitepaper/paper.md

 The goal of NCALab is to provide a uniform and easy-to-use code base for various downstream tasks with NCAs in a shared project.
 Within minutes, researchers and practitioners should be able to create prototypes for their ideas, inspired by the numerous example tasks provided in this code repository.
-Code quality is ensured by unit tests and automated static code analysis through mypy (type checking) and ruff (linting).
+Code quality is ensured by unit tests ([pytest](https://pytest.org)) and automated static code analysis through [mypy](https://mypy-lang.org/) and [ruff](https://docs.astral.sh/ruff/).
+NCALab uses [uv](https://astral.sh/blog/uv) for fast and simplified dependency management.

 # Features

-NCALab provides dedicated models and example tasks for recurring image analysis tasks, such as:
+NCALab provides dedicated models and example tasks for image analysis tasks, such as:

-* Growing Neural Cellular Automata for emoji generation and other experiments
+* Growing Neural Cellular Automata for emoji generation akin to Mordvintsev et al. [@mordvintsev2020growingb].
+* Per-pixel image classification (MNIST digits), similar to the work of Randazzo et al. [@randazzo2020selfclassifying].
-* Pixel-wise image segmentation
+* Pixel-wise medical image segmentation (Endoscopic images, Kvasir-SEG [@jha2019kvasirseg]).
-* Image classification
-* Per-pixel image classification (MNIST digits)
+* Multi-class medical image classification (MedMNIST [@yang2023medmnist]).

 Until now, NCALab provides the following key features: